jordanofoster/ntu-obsidian-notes/COMP20111 - Dist Network Arch. & Op. Sys/Topic 8 - Messaging Systems.md

 A service is used to recieve and deliver messages to all group members.
 Group communication itself requires the following:

 - *Reliable communication* to large numbers of group members
-	- *Integrity*, to ensure that the message received is the same
+	- *Integrity*, to ensure that the message received is the same as is sent.
+	- *Valdity*, to ensure that messages will eventually be delivered
+	- *Agreement*, to ensure that where messages are delivered to one system, all others systems in the group also receive the message.
+- Maintenance of *message order*